 - Addiction takes away wonder.
 Awe and wonder are core aspects of spirituality.
 Spirituality can be found by recognizing the beauty in everyday objects and moments.
 This gets dulled by addiction.
 It takes away our inherent ability to experience these everyday wonders.

 Why Is Spirituality Important for Recovery?

-Despite the fact that addiction is a brain disorder, spirituality is an essential part of any outpatient or inpatient drug treatment program.
+Despite the fact that addiction is a brain disorder, spirituality is an essential part of any inpatient drug treatment program.
 In fact, spirituality and recovery tend to go hand in hand.

 When a person is addicted to something, they become disconnected from spirituality, the people around them and the things outside of themselves.
 They can become self-centered, self-willed, angry, self-destructive and dishonest.
 As individuals, we are not meant to be consumed with selfishness but with deep relationships, the drive to serve others and the connection to something greater than ourselves.

-This is why spirituality is a focus in both outpatient and inpatient drug rehab facilities.
+This is why spirituality is a focus in inpatient drug rehab facilities.
 By regaining it, recovering addicts can once again find their purpose in life and real connections beyond themselves.
 This can include, but is not limited to, spiritual practices like praying, meditation and working your 12 Steps.

 Understand that spirituality takes conscious effort.
 You’ll need to become comfortable with the uncomfortable and uncertain.
 You’ll need to take time to celebrate what you’re grateful for and what inspires you.
 Become mindful of ordinary moments and explore what makes them truly extraordinary.
 Be vulnerable.
 Create honest relationships and allow them to grow.
 Believe in something once again.
 Only then will spirituality work and help restore all the things addiction has taken away.